Best Securities Commission Malaysia (SC) Regulated Brokers 2025

 The advanced search facility on the SC’s Public Register of License Holders and Registered Persons.
 Source: SC

 BrokerListings’ regulator rankings tool provides a wide range of Category A organizations that individuals should consider consulting when choosing a broker.
+This includes Singapore’s MAS – a neighbouring regulator in our top classification.

-These top-tier regulators will only issue licenses to reputable companies with strong track records of customer service.
+These first-tier regulators will only issue licenses to reputable companies with strong track records of customer service.
 But bear in mind that investor protections may not reach beyond the regulator’s home jurisdiction if an investor encounters problems.

 Pro tip: The SC also publishes an Investor Alert List on its website that advises of “unauthorized websites, investment products, companies and individuals” operating in Malaysia’s capital markets.